Phil Wilkinson-Jones | October 24th, 2022

 There are a number of types of unbundled telephone lines.
 Let's take a look at three of the most common.
 Many broadband providers use a combination of these.

 There are a lot of broadband providers in the UK and the vast majority of them use LLU to provide their services over BT's lines.
-The two with the biggest market share are Sky and TalkTalk, but this is a long list that also includes Plusnet, EE, Vodafone, John Lewis Broadband, Shell Energy Broadband, Direct Save, Post Office Broadband, SSE and Now Broadband as well as a number of smaller providers and business broadband specialists.
+The two with the biggest market share are Sky and TalkTalk, but this is a long list that also includes Plusnet, EE, Vodafone, Shell Energy Broadband, Direct Save, Post Office Broadband, SSE and NOW Broadband as well as a number of smaller providers and business broadband specialists.

 As LLU is the process by which BT shares its infrastructure with other providers there really is only one alternative if you want to provide broadband services – build your own network.
 This is prohibitively expensive, which is why there aren't many providers that have done it.
 But there are a few.

 Virgin Media owns and operates the UK's second biggest broadband network.
-Unlike BT, Virgin uses coaxial cables to deliver its broadband and because the network is privately owned, Virgin does not have to share it with other providers.
-Virgin Media is currently in the middle of a rollout that should make its services available to about 53% of UK households.
+Unlike BT, Virgin uses coaxial cables to deliver its broadband and, because the network is privately owned, Virgin does not have to share it with other providers.
+Virgin Media’s services are available to about 54% of UK households, and that number is growing as the company continues to expand.

 Hyperoptic is a small provider that specialises in delivering full fibre (FTTP) services to apartment buildings and new-build housing estates, typically in cities.
 Hyperoptic only builds infrastructure to developments where it knows there is already a demand for its services.